Are you on the hunt for a coconut yogurt recipe that’s thick and easy? Me too.

 - 3/4 cup cashew butter, I used Artisana raw cashew butter

 - 1/2 packet of Body Ecology Culture Starter

 - Add warm water to a quart sized mason jar.

 - Add the starter packet and set aside to bloom for 10 minutes.

-- Next, add coconut butter to the jar with the water and culture starter.
+- Next, add coconut butter and cashew butter to the jar with the water and culture starter.
 Blend with an immersion blender.
-Divide this into 2 pint sized mason jars.